moliver28/research-handbook/content/handbook/business-technology/data-team/platform/_index.md

 All active Snowflake users/roles are declared within `roles.yml`.
 Therefore, if any users in Snowflake are missing within roles.yml, they are considered inactive and the process will drop them.

-These users will be removed by running the following [deprovision_user.sql](https://gitlab.com/gitlab-data/analytics/-/blob/master/orchestration/snowflake_provisioning_automation/provision_users/sql_templates/deprovision_user.sql?ref_type=heads) script.
+These users will be dropped by running the following [deprovision_user.sql](https://gitlab.com/gitlab-data/analytics/-/blob/master/orchestration/snowflake_provisioning_automation/provision_users/sql_templates/deprovision_user.sql?ref_type=heads) script.

 This process is not exposed via CI job due to its sensitive nature and because it is less time sensitive.
 Therefore, a weekly 'cleanup' task via Airflow will be run instead.